m-yasir/numerical-computing/README.md

 # Numerical Methods
-Repo to hold implementation of numerical computing methods
+Repo to hold implementation of numerical computing methods I did just for fun (while taking the course).